adap/flower/doc/source/example-mxnet-walk-through.rst

     python3 server.py

 Finally, we will define our *client* logic in :code:`client.py` and build upon the previously defined MXNet training in :code:`mxnet_mnist.py`.
-Our *client* needs to import :code:`flwr`, but also :code:`mxnet` to update the paramters on our MXNet model:
+Our *client* needs to import :code:`flwr`, but also :code:`mxnet` to update the parameters on our MXNet model:

 .. code-block:: python